topquark22/Thermo55/README.md

 The LCD initially displays the radio settings for 1 second.
 Then it switches to display of the temperature and threshold.

-The LCD will dim after 10 seconds.
+The LCD will dim after 10 seconds (unless always-on display is active).
 To turn on the display, press the button for 1 second.

 To activate the max/min display, press and hold the button for 2 seconds.